|Classification:||erosional cave Tectonic cave Lower Precambrian sandstones and quartzites of the Venezuelan Guiana Shield|

 |02-JAN-2002||discovered by Charles Brewer-Carías.|

 In reality there are no dinosaurs, but still the tepui are enormously interesting.
-Precambrian rocks, among the oldest rocks on earth, composed mainly of sandstone with high content of quartz, often quartzite, resited erosion for billions of years.
+Precambrian rocks, among the oldest rocks on earth, composed mainly of sandstone with high content of quartz, often quartzite, resisted erosion for billions of years.
 Nevertheless they were eroded, and the plateaus are only a small rest of the formerly huge plain.
-Cut into islands by rivers, which formed valleys and gorges.
+Cut into segments by rivers, which formed valleys and gorges, they became islands, table mountains, separated by wide valley or even plains.
 Cueva del Fantasma is interpreted as the remains of an impressive gorge.
 The narrow gorge collapsed at the rim and was thus closed to form an enormous cavern.

 This cave is so huge, it is big enough for two helicopters landing on the floor.
 A waterfall coming down one wall forms a small pond at the floor.